GabeScott/standard-works-vault/General Conference/1992 April - Gratitude for the Goodness of God.md

 “I came into the world to do the will of my Father, because my Father sent me.

-“And my Father sent me that I might be lifted up upon the cross.”
-(3 Ne.
-27:13–14.)
+“And my Father sent me that I might be lifted up upon the cross” ([[3 Nephi 27.13|3 Ne.
+27:13–14]][[3 Nephi 27.14|]]).

 The Prophet Joseph Smith recorded:

 “That he came into the world, even Jesus, to be crucified for the world, and to bear the sins of the world, and to sanctify the world, and to cleanse it from all unrighteousness;

-“That through him all might be saved.”
-(D&C 76:41–42.)
+“That through him all might be saved” ([[D&C 76.41|D&C 76:41–42]][[D&C 76.42|]]).

 I bear my testimony in all gratitude for the knowledge that our Savior lives, that he was resurrected, that there is a redemption and a salvation through the Atonement for all mankind—that all will be resurrected.
 I am thankful for that knowledge.

-The Lord said, “If ye love me, keep my commandments.”
-(John 14:15.)
+The Lord said, “If ye love me, keep my commandments” ([[John 14.15|John 14:15]]).
 Our obedience to the laws, ordinances, and commandments is the greatest expression of love and gratitude that we can bestow upon him.

 Gratitude is also the foundation upon which repentance is built.

 The Atonement brought mercy through repentance to balance justice.
 How thankful I am for the doctrine of repentance.
 Repentance is essential to salvation.
 We are mortal—we are not perfect—we will make mistakes.
 When we make mistakes and do not repent, we suffer.

-The prophet Mormon taught us that he saw people sorrowing, thinking it was repentance; but then he taught us, “Behold this my joy was vain, for their sorrowing was not unto repentance, because of the goodness of God; but it was rather the sorrowing of the damned, because the Lord would not always suffer them to take happiness in sin.”
-(Morm.
-2:13; italics added.)
+The prophet Mormon taught us that he saw people sorrowing, thinking it was repentance; but then he taught us, “Behold this my joy was vain, for their sorrowing was not unto repentance, *because of the goodness of God;* but it was rather the sorrowing of the damned, because the Lord would not always suffer them to take happiness in sin” ([[Mormon 2.13|Morm.
+2:13]]; italics added).

 Mormon teaches us that there will always be suffering and sorrow in sin, but to repent only because we feel bad or because we have suffered or because we are sorrowful does not show that we understand the goodness of God.